Here's all you need to know about this year's Wimbledon tennis tournament - from capacity limits to ticket information

-Further batches of tickets will be released to give fans hoping to attend this year's championship more than one chance of getting their hands on a ticket.
+A capacity crowd is expected to watch the men’s and women’s singles finals at Wimbledon 2021.

-The release of tickets comes after it was announced that this year’s Wimbledon will form part of the government’s testing scheme to bring back large crowds to live events.
+The tennis tournament has been given special permission from the government to allow full crowds into the final matches of the Grand Slam.

-Despite Boris Johnson delaying the final step of lockdown easing, a full capacity crowd will be allowed into SW19 to watch the men’s and women’s finals at Wimbledon 2021.
+It comes despite prime minister Boris Johnson delaying the last step of lockdown easing due to a recent surge in Covid cases in areas across the UK.

-If all goes to plan the Wimbledon finals will be the first outdoor sports event to be played in front of a full capacity crowd in the UK since the start of the Covid pandemic in March 2020.
+If all goes to plan, however, the Wimbledon finals will be the first outdoor sports event to be played in front of a full capacity crowd in the UK since the start of the Covid pandemic.

 The final of the men’s and women’s tournaments could see up to 15,000 spectators inside Centre Court.